wacncontent/CustomizeTool/lastMonth/includes/custom-dns-web-site.md

 5. On the **Manage custom domains** dialog, locate **The IP Address to use when configuring A records**.
 Copy the IP address.
 This will be used when creating the A record.

 5. On the **Manage custom domains** dialog, note awverify domain name at the end of the text at the top of the dialog.
-It should be **awverify.mysite.chinacloudsites.cn** where **mysite** is the name of your website.
+It should be **awverify.mysite.azurewebsites.net** where **mysite** is the name of your website.
 Copy this, as it is the domain name used when creating the verification CNAME record.

 6. Log on to your DNS registrar's website, and go to the page for managing DNS.
 Look for links or areas of the site labeled as **Domain Name**, **DNS**, or **Name Server Management**.